Skip to main content

 Should I fill this out by myself?

 You can, but the most effective way to approach the tool is to complete it with a group of varied stakeholders that could include the local MTB/trail organization, land managers, officials, community development staff, etc. The conversations that will come from this joint effort will be invaluable to your process.
-You’ll find the survey questions directly below, so that your team can discuss them prior to filling out the assessment.
+You’ll find the survey questions in our companion guide, so that your team can discuss them prior to filling out the assessment.

 How long will this assessment take to complete?